The reason for our suffering, in all walks of life, is our resistance to the truth.

 The bottom line is that some people will only be there for you as long as you have something they need.
 When you no longer serve a purpose to them, they will leave.
 The good news is, if you tough it out, you’ll eventually weed these people out of your life and be left with some great people you can count on.

 Just keep doing your best to spend time with nice people who are smart, driven and like-minded.
 Relationships should help you, not hurt you.
 Surround yourself with people who reflect the person you want to be.
 Choose friends who you are proud to know, people you admire, who love and respect you – people who make your day a little brighter simply by being in it.
-(Angel and I discuss this in more detail in the “Relationships” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+(Marc and I discuss this in more detail in the “Relationships” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 7. Owning your truth can be hard, but not nearly as hard as spending your life running away from it.